-The goals of Virginia's Section 1115 Demonstration outlined in the approved Evaluation Plan approved November 3, 2021, are as follows:
+The goals of Virginia's Section 1115 Demonstration outlined in the FAMIS MOMS and FAMIS Select Evaluation Plan approved November 3, 2021, are as follows:

 For FAMIS MOMS:

 - Facilitate access to prenatal care for FAMIS MOMS participants. - Improve selected birth outcomes of FAMIS MOMS participants and their newborns.